 Lahaina is proud of its history, and many of the buildings in town have been preserved as historic sites.
 Self-guided Lahaina walking tours are available and recommended for anyone seeking a glimpse below the surface of Maui.
 Hawaiian history, whaling, missionaries, and immigrant plantation workers are all covered on the 62 site tour.
 Visit the Lahaina Visitor Center in the Old Lahaina Courthouse to pick up a copy of the walking guide.

 The Lahaina Visitor Center is located at 648 Wharf Street between Banyan Tree Park and Lahaina Harbor.

 Camping Near Lahaina

-Olowalu is a great place to camp on Maui, and only a short drive away from all the attractions of Lahaina Town with excellent snorkeling and scenic beauty.
+Camp Olowalu is a great place to camp on Maui, and only a short drive away from all the attractions of Lahaina Town with excellent snorkeling and scenic beauty.
 There aren’t many other spots to camp easily (permits are a challenge to get and you’ll be right on the highway.

 We suggest staying at one of these West Maui resorts and hotels.